tornicke/weather-dashboard/README.md

 </p>

 <h2>Acceptance Criteria</h2>
-<li>GGIVEN a weather dashboard with form inputs, WHEN I search for a city, THEN I am presented with current and future conditions for that city and that city is added to the search history
+<li>GIVEN a weather dashboard with form inputs, WHEN I search for a city, THEN I am presented with current and future conditions for that city and that city is added to the search history
 </li>
 <li>WHEN I view current weather conditions for that city, THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
 </li>